TeamChain/node-rest-boilerplate/readme.md

 # Introduction

-The primary objective of this project is to have a complete "best practice" boilerplate project for a RESTful nodeJS server up and running within seconds.
+The primary objective of this project is to have a complete "best practice" boilerplate project for a RESTful nodeJS server (including Facebook authentication) up and running within seconds.

 This project is runnable out of the box - see [Getting Started](#getting-started) - assuming the default ports we've chosen to run the app on are not taken.